 After assembling some cream cheese, red onion, smoked salmon, and capers on a bagel she ate it with lots of satisfying "Mmms" in between bites.
 I guess that was her pickles and ice cream craving that calmed her stomach and satisfied her appetite.
 After giving it a taste I understood how it would cause a craving especially if nothing else seemed to satisfy.
 It is a very good, unique and different combination.

 Lox is a type of cured and/or smoked salmon.
 Originating from New York, the lox bagel is well liked by many and can now be found in restaurants and bakeries all over the country.
 Just not in Ashley County.

-A few months later I was getting ready to host a shower in my home for a new bride.
-Since it was going to take place in the late morning I began thinking of something that would be good to serve for brunch.
-Then I thought about that lox bagel and how those ingredients would make a great spread on a baby bagel or a dip for veggies.
-So after some investigating and experimenting here is the recipe:
+A few months later I was getting ready to host a bridal shower in my home.
+Since it was going to take place in the late morning I began thinking what would be a good brunch dish to serve.
+Then I thought about that lox bagel and how those ingredients would make a great spread on a baby bagel or as a dip for veggies.

 8 ounces cream cheese

 ¼ cup mayonnaise